Did you know that Alberta has the highest distracted driving rates in Canada?

-Alberta has had a distracted driving law since September 1 , 2011.
-In 2018 the province saw over 23000 tickets handed out for distracted driving– Edmonton alone saw over 5000 charges and Calgary had 4500 infractions.
-In addition to the fine and demerit points distracted driving in Alberta increases your insurance rates.
-It can also make it harder for you to get full coverage.
+In 2023, the province saw almost 13,000 tickets handed out for distracted driving — with Edmonton seeing over 3,200 charges while Calgary had 1,500 infractions.
+In addition to the fine and demerit points, distracted driving in Alberta increases your insurance rates and can cost you your physical damage/collision coverage.

-What is the distracted driving law in Alberta?
+What is Considered Distracted Driving in Alberta?

 The distracted driving law prohibits drivers from driving distracted whether they’re stopped or in motion.
 You can be charged even if your distraction isn’t affecting your driving.